Spain haunted by lack of finishing touch in familiar World Cup exit

 Winners in 2010, their wait for a knockout win on this grandest of stages will now stretch to 2026 and it might not come then either.
 A team once so used to contending in tournaments until the very end now can’t break a cycle of leaving them early.

-The peaks, when this side hits their mark, are as high as anyone's - there have been 6-0 wins over Germany and Croatia and a 7-0 against Malta over the last four years.
+The peaks, when this side hits their mark, are as high as anyone's – there have been 6-0 wins over Germany and Croatia and a 7-0 against Malta over the last four years.
 The lows are low though, the loss at this stage to the hosts in 2018 one that still lingers.
-This one, to a side who had never reached the last eight of a World Cup, is now another.
+This one, to a side who had never before reached the last eight of a World Cup, is now another.

 In many ways we should’ve seen this coming, the story in Qatar as similarly volatile and full of variance as what had come before it.
 The scintillating seven hit past Costa Rica was the high point of any team's group stage, the defeat to Japan a week later as low as any side has suffered here.
 They were “steamrollered" in that one, as Luis Enrique would later observe.
 They weren’t rolled over here but it matters not, they are going home all the same.

 The fourth-youngest team coming in, these types of fluctuations in form are perhaps what we should expect from a squad with plenty of room still to grow.
-It is by design too, Luis Enrique's idea of football far more easily assimilated by younger and more open minds, it then carried out far better by younger and more willing legs.
+It is by design too, Luis Enrique's idea of football far more easily assimilated by younger and more open minds, and then carried out far more effectively by younger and more willing legs.

 But with youth of course comes inexperience, this defeat now a brutal life lesson of what can happen at this level when it’s not your day.